 Our community service program is designed to encourage the student body to experience a variety of service opportunities through which their hearts will be impacted as they witness first hand the effects of reaching out to help others in need...encouraging a lifestyle of service long after the students graduate.
-At present we serve locally in Roswell, in Atlanta, and internationally in the Dominican Republic through our partnership with Operation MATT, and
+At present we serve locally in Roswell, in Atlanta, and internationally in Zambia through our partnership with Wiphan.

-Zambia through our partnership with Wiphan.
 Serving through Operation Christmas Child and Habitat for Humanity are examples of local service.